benwzj/benwzj.github.io/_drafts/2024-03-29-nextjs-demo.md

 Move data fetching down to the components that need it, thus isolating which parts of your routes should be dynamic in preparation for Partial Prerendering.
 Using `<Suspense>` to wrap it.

+## Search and Pagination

+Next.js is using URL search params to manage the search state.

+Next.js provide Hooks:
+- useSearchParams - Allows you to access the parameters of the current URL.
+For example, the search params for this URL `/dashboard/invoices?page=1&query=pending` would look like this: `{page: '1', query: 'pending'}`.
+- usePathname - Lets you read the current URL's pathname.
+For example, for the route `/dashboard/invoices`, usePathname would return `'/dashboard/invoices'`.
+- useRouter - Enables navigation between routes within client components programmatically.